Attack Graph Convolutional Networks by Adding Fake Nodes: Attack Algorithms

 \section{Attack Algorithms}

-In this section, we will describe our ``fake nodes'' attack on GCNs.
-We will describe both a non-targeted attack, which tries to lower the accuracy of all the existing nodes uniformly, and a targeted attack, which attempts to force the GCN to give a desired label to nodes.
+In this section, we will describe our ``fake node'' attacks.
+We will describe both a non-targeted attack, which aims to lower the accuracy of all existing nodes uniformly, and a targeted attack, which attempts to force the GCN to give a desired label to nodes.
 Instead of manipulating the feature and adjacency matrices of existing nodes, we insert $m$ fake nodes with corresponding fake features into the graph.
 After that, the adjacency matrix is $ A' = $ and the feature matrix becomes : $ X' = $.
 Note that $A$ is the original adjacency matrix and $X$ is the original feature matrix.
 Starting from $B=0, C=I$, our goal is to design $B, C, X_{fake}$ to achieve the desired objective (e.g., lower the classification accuracy on existing nodes).